 Hey, it’s me Helen again!

 Want to experience all of these places (and some more) with me and the guys from Mara Explorers?
-Then come on the Rock My Northern Kenya & Lake Turkana Adventure in October 2020!
+Then come on the Rock My Northern Kenya & Lake Turkana Adventure.
 You can find all the details and itinerary here.